windsome/windpress/README.md

 # What's This?
-This is a (React + Redux + Router + isomorphic + SASS/SCSS + webpack + nodejs + express) starter kit, base from [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit).
+This is a (React + Redux + Router + isomorphic + SASS/SCSS + webpack + nodejs + koa2) starter kit, base from [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit).
 It saves your time in construct a base runnable suit.

 clone project: `git clone https://github.com/windsome/one.git`